This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

 On the other side, the fill light is a complementary source of light that fills in the shadows and decreases the contrast.

-Key light will always be brighter than fill light.
-It’s the key light, it sets everything up as the foundation and it’s only natural for it to be brighter.
+The key light will always be brighter than the fill light.
+It’s the key light; it sets everything up as the foundation, and it’s only natural for it to be brighter.

-If you use a brighter fill light, then your image will look unnaturally bright and it would “technically” become a key light.
-The shadows would look weird too, making the image look even more unnatural.
+If you use a brighter fill light, your image will look unnaturally bright, and it will “technically” become a key light.
+The shadows would look weird, too, making the image look even more unnatural.

 Secondly, you will always use key light because it’s your main source of light.
 Fill light may be unessential in certain conditions when creating dramatic photos.

-Those are the main differences to distinguish between the key and fill light.
+Those are the main differences between the key and the fill light.

 Here’s an example of a real-life setup that could be used.